• about

 Concertgebouw Orchestra debut on four days’ notice

 I looked through the score: some high Cs and Ds, some lowish notes, some quick tempi and big intervallic leaps, some lyrical passages, lots and lots and lots of Dutch.
 I called my friend Manoj, who promised to help with the text.
 Manageable.
-I took a deep breath and began writing my response: Yes, I can do it.
+I took a deep breath and responded: Yes, I can do it.

 “merciless beauty”